 First things first…

 Prioritise early.
-Set aside time to sit down with your other half specifically to discuss your dream day.
-Make a point of listening to each other and draw up a list of all your likes and dislikes, the things you especially want and any definite no-nos.
+Set aside some time to sit down together – just you and your other half – specifically to discuss your dream wedding day.
+Make a point of listening to each other and draw up a list of all your likes and dislikes; the things you especially want and any definite no-nos.
 Communication is king in any great relationship, so make sure you take the time to talk things through.
 You may find that you need to compromise on a couple of things but at least you’ll be confident in the knowledge that you’ve made the big decisions TOGETHER.
-You will both be glad you did and will feel far more comfortable for it, come the big day.
+You’ll both be glad you did and will feel far more comfortable for it, come the big day.

 This list will become the basis upon which so many other decisions are made, such as;